ckempke/Blog/docs/blog/runtime_navmesh.md

 ### Components for Runtime NavMesh Building.

 So to start with, users have been wanting build NavMeshes at runtime for a very long time, probably as long as NavMesh has existed.
-At Unity headquarters, great flaming eye perches atop a dark tower, sweeping over the landscape looking for developers to torture.
+At Unity headquarters, a great flaming eye perches atop a dark tower, sweeping over the landscape looking for developers to torture.
 At some point about 2016, it settled on developers trying to build runtime NavMeshes.

 The result was something called "Components for Runtime NavMesh Building."
 You can learn all about it in a [Unity Learn Tutorial here](https://learn.unity.com/tutorial/runtime-navmesh-generation?uv=2017.1).
 These were a set of "prerelease" components available from a Github project that were eventually meant to end up in Unity itself.
 They worked by adding a component (**NavMeshSurface**) to the gameObjects that are part of the "environment" and then calling a function to go out and find all these, and use them to build a NavMesh.
 But the Eye of Unity is easily distracted, and it quickly went off to start a new incompatible render pipeline or something.